klu-2200090125/JFSDHACK/README.md

 - MySQL Database
 - Thymeleaf for Frontend

-## Deployment URLs

 ### Frontend Only

-The frontend of the Counseling Management System is permanently accessible at: https://cms-front-end-pearl.vercel.app/
+The frontend of the Online Assignment submission and Grading System is permanently accessible at: https://cms-front-end-pearl.vercel.app/

 ### Complete Deployed Application